Political Realism in International Relations

 - Korab-Karpowicz, W. Julian, 2006.
 “How International Relations Theorists Can Benefit by Reading Thucydides,” The Monist, 89(2): 231–43.

 - –––, 2012.
-On History of Political Philosophy.
-Great Political Thinkers from Thucydides to Locke, Boston: Pearson.
+On History of Political Philosophy: Great Political Thinkers from Thucydides to Locke, New York: Routledge.

 - Lebow, Richard Ned, 2003.
 The Tragic Vision of Politics: Ethics, Interests and Orders, Cambridge: Cambridge University Press.